Home

 The French term terroir sums up all the environmental factors and cultural practices that influence the characteristics of wine.
 Wine connoisseurs spend years learning how to pick apart the subtle differences in taste, scent, texture, and color of wines from different regions and years.
 This same concept can be applied to most natural products, but perhaps none more appropriately than honey.

-In this class you will feast your senses on a selection of startlingly and subtly different honeys.
+In this class your senses will feast on a selection of startlingly and subtly different honeys.
 We will practice describing the differences and learn some of the factors that produce these unique traits.
 You may not be a honey connoisseur when you leave, but you’ll be well on your way.
 Make sure to bring your sweet tooth and your discerning palate!

 Saturday, October 25